Govind-P/JobPost/client/README.md

    npm start
 1. **Access the Application:**:
    The frontend will be running on http://localhost:3000.
 Open this URL in your browser to view the application.

+## Tech Stack
+1.React.js: For building the user interface and handling routing.
+2.Tailwind CSS: For styling the application.
+3.Fetch API: For making HTTP requests to the backend.
+4.JWT : For handling authentication tokens .